Alphafluffykitten/fledger/README.md

 Flanker utilizies a conception of sub-accounts, very common in accounting.
 Accounts are created as a tree (like folders in computer), and can be addressed with string semi-colon notation.
 For example: 'Assets' and 'Assets:bank', where the latter is sub-account of the former.

 When you request balance or history of upper-level Account, you get aggregated balance of it AND all of it's sub-accounts.
 It allows you to query, for example, all expenses, or just office expenses, if you created a sub-account for it.
-For example, balance of Assets:banks:Silvergate is 5000 and balance of Assets:banks:Huntington is 10000.
-You haven't created any transactions on Assets and Assets:banks.
+For example, balance of `Assets:banks:Silvergate` is `5000` and balance of `Assets:banks:Huntington` is `10000`.
+You haven't created any transactions on `Assets` and `Assets:banks`.
-You call book.balance('Assets'), it returns '15000'
+You call `book.balance('Assets')`, it returns `'15000'`

 ## Meta info

 Every transaction can be augmented with meta-info.
 Meta-info is a JSON object.
-It's handy to filter transactions.
+It's handy for filtering transactions.

 For example, you have an account 'Assets:usdt', which reflects your USDT cryptowallet.
 There can be various types of transaction in and out of it.
 Augment every transaction with meta-info object like `{type: 'userDeposit'}` or `{type: 'innerFundsTransfer'}` so that you can later grab only user deposits out of all funds movements.